z3q/airmon/README.md

 # airmon
 Simple air quality monitor with CO<sub>2</sub>, temperature ang humidity sensors.
 Based on MSP430 + Energia.
 Pin-compatible to Texas Instruments' Launchpad (v1.5), but I recommend to use your own soldered PCB because of power quality sensitivity of MH-Z19 sensor with step-up converter.
-The Dallas Semiconductor DS18B20 sensor can be hot-plugged.
+The Dallas Semiconductor DS18B20 sensor is hot-pluggable.

 ## Thank you - This is a mixture of others' projects and example codes